 Find the best price for the Ibanez V50NJP-NT Acoustic Guitar

-The Yamaha F310 is a well put together guitar, as you would expect from a company like Yamaha and has all the looks of a more expensive instrument when you consider the price.
+The Yamaha F310 is a guitar that is well put together, as you would expect from a company like Yamaha, and has all the looks of a more expensive instrument when you consider the price.
 The body of the F310 is made from Meranti, a cost effective guitar wood often used in budget acoustics.
 The top is cut from a nice piece of spruce finished with a nice natural look that really sets off the instrument.
+Spruce is a good tone wood in acoustic guitars and the choice of spruce as the top for the F310 means that it has far better tonal qualities.

 The Yamaha F310 is the most expensive guitar on our list but is still fantastic value for a great guitar!